chaojungc/codePath/Week3Assignment/README.md

 The following **optional** features are implemented:

-* [ ] User can **see a counter with total number of characters left for tweet** on compose tweet page
+* [x] User can **see a counter with total number of characters left for tweet** on compose tweet page
-* [ ] User can **click a link within a tweet body** on tweet details view.
+* [x] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
-* [ ] User can **pull down to refresh tweets timeline**
+* [x] User can **pull down to refresh tweets timeline**
 * [ ] User can **open the twitter app offline and see last loaded tweets**.
 Persisted in SQLite tweets are refreshed on every application launch.
 While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
-* [ ] User can tap a tweet to **open a detailed tweet view**
+* [x] User can tap a tweet to **open a detailed tweet view**
-* [ ] User can **select "reply" from detail view to respond to a tweet**
+* [x] User can **select "reply" from detail view to respond to a tweet** (with bug)
-* [ ] Improve the user interface and theme the app to feel "twitter branded"
+* [x] Improve the user interface and theme the app to feel "twitter branded"

 The following **bonus** features are implemented:

-* [ ] User can see embedded image media within the tweet detail view
+* [x] User can see embedded image media within the tweet detail view
 * [ ] User can watch embedded video within the tweet
-* [ ] Compose tweet functionality is build using modal overlay
+* [x] Compose tweet functionality is build using modal overlay
-* [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
+* [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [x] [Leverage RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) as a replacement for the ListView and ArrayAdapter for all lists of tweets.
 * [x] Move the "Compose" action to a [FloatingActionButton](https://github.com/codepath/android_guides/wiki/Floating-Action-Buttons) instead of on the AppBar.
-* [ ] On the Twitter timeline, leverage the [CoordinatorLayout](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to apply scrolling behavior that [hides / shows the toolbar](http://guides.codepath.com/android/Using-the-App-ToolBar#reacting-to-scroll).
+* [x] On the Twitter timeline, leverage the [CoordinatorLayout](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to apply scrolling behavior that [hides / shows the toolbar](http://guides.codepath.com/android/Using-the-App-ToolBar#reacting-to-scroll).
 * [x] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
 * [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
+(Cannot implement since there is an bug from Google)
 * [x] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
 * [ ] Enable your app to [receive implicit intents](http://guides.codepath.com/android/Using-Intents-to-Create-Flows#receiving-implicit-intents) from other apps.
 When a link is shared from a web browser, it should pre-fill the text and title of the web page when composing a tweet.
 * [ ] When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
 The draft can be resumed from the compose view.